jeffreylanters/unity-promises/README.md

 Promises provide a simpler alternative for executing, composing, and managing asynchronous operations when compared to traditional callback-based approaches.
 They also allow you to handle asynchronous errors using approaches that are similar to synchronous try/catch.

-When using any of the packages, please make sure to **Star** this repository and give credit to **Jeffrey Lanters / El Raccoone** somewhere in your app or game. **It it prohibited to distribute, sublicense, and/or sell copies of the Software!**
+When using any of the packages, please make sure to **Star** this repository and give credit to **Jeffrey Lanters / El Raccoone** somewhere in your app or game. **It it prohibited to sublicense and/or sell copies of the Software in stores such as the Unity Asset Store!**

 **&Lt;**
 [**Installation**](#installation) &middot;